MikeWooster/api-client/README.md

 ```

-## BaseClient Interface
+## APIClient Interface
-The `BaseClient` provides the following public interface:
+The `APIClient` provides the following public interface:
 * `post(self, endpoint: str, data: dict, params: OptionalDict = None)`

    Delegate to POST method to send data and return response from endpoint.